Statistical Resource is a nation’s ability to collect, analyse, and disseminate high-quality data about its population and economy.

 Quality statistics are essential for all stages of evidence-based decision-making.

-The quality of national income estimates depends to some extent on the statistical capacity and the resources available to national statistics offices.
+The quality data estimates depends to some extent on the statistical capacity and the resources available to national statistics offices.
 The United Nations System of National Accounts has put a global standard in place but the challenge for a local national statistics office is to produce a measure of the economy, usually with limited resources.
 Statistical capacity, or the ability to adhere to the global standard, depends critically on the resources and information available at any given time and place.

 All other things being equal, there are a priori grounds to believe that poorer economies will have lower-quality statistics.
 The statistical capacity and economic resources in national statistics offices therefore matter a great deal in terms of data availability and quality of economic statistics.
 Data availability is subject to the number of trained staff and the level of resources available for collecting, processing and analysing the data.